Korean Grammar Point

 Geunyeoga yumyeonghaejin somuneneun geunyeoga naenyeone hallyuudeu yeonghaee chulyeonhal geosirago haeyo.

-The rumor of her becoming famous is that she's going to appear in a Hollywood movie next year.
+The rumor about her rising fame is that she will appear in a Hollywood movie next year.

 요즘 임재범의 인기에 대한 소문에는 그가 새로운 앨범을 더 빠르게 발표할 예정이라고 해요.